JoshEager/EscapeRoom-Utils/README.txt

     0) If you are on Debian or a debian based distro: curl -fSsl https://raw.githubusercontent.com/JoshEager/EscapeRoom-Utils/install.sh && ./install.sh
+            - If this works, you need not continue.

     1) Install Dependencies (gcc, make, git, python3)
          | sudo apt install build-essential git python3